 Our team culture, project structure and approach for accomplishing this work all revolve around the following guiding principles:

 Collective Impact is an effective model for cross-collaboration to address complex issues and environmental challenges.
-This model brings diverse groups together in a structured way to achieve social change.
+This model brings diverse groups together in a structured way to find alignment and achieve social change.
 Community Food Strategies is an intentionally multi-organizational initiative to reflect this model and the wealth that comes from partnerships.

 According to Network Weaver Handbook author June Holley, an intentional network is a network of people and organizations working on the same issue or vision, along with structures designed and created to mobilize the energy of the group.
 A strong intentional network requires attention in three areas – relationships, support structure, and coordinated action, all of which are critical to effective food councils.

 Although many communities suffer from food system disparities, data shows that communities of color suffer disproportionately.
 For example, of the 12.3% of American households that were food insecure in 2016, rates of food insecurity were substantially higher for Black- (22.5%) and Hispanic-headed (18.5%) households than for White-headed households (9.3%).*